GTPCNZ

 Purpose

 The Streamlit dashboard must be readable by a general audience and safe for policy, research and public communication.
-It is an explainer for a source-informed model scaffold, not a calibrated simulator.
+It is an explainer for a public-data anchored benchmark, not a calibrated simulator.

 Audience